 Source: Base map from Google Earth.

 The Port Elizabeth intermodal complex is part of the facilities of the Port Authority of New York and New Jersey.
 This is where in 1956, containerization began.
 The complex comprises two major terminals; Maher Terminal (acquired by the German financial firm RREEF in 2007 and sold to Macquarie Infrastructure in 2016) and APM Terminal (a branch of Maersk shipping company).
 Maher Terminal is the largest intermodal port terminal on the North American East Coast with an annual capacity of about 2.4 million TEU.
 From 1998, it went through a series of substantial renovations, including the combination of two terminals (Maher Fleet Street Terminal and Maher Tripoli Street Terminal) into one, a process that was completed in 2004.
 In 2008, gate renovations were completed, making it one of the most efficient in North America and handling 10,000 movements per day.
-Both terminals are adjacent to an on-dock rail facility expanded to 18 tracks in 2007 (serviced by CSX, NS, and CP).
-It is worth noting that the Maher gate complex takes about three times more space than the APM gate complex.
+Both terminals are adjacent to an on-dock rail facility that expanded to 18 tracks in 2007 (serviced by CSX, NS, and CP).
+In 2020, APMT opened a new reconfigured gate system, allowing it to handle 5,000 movements per day.

 Maher Terminal also undertook investments in information technologies, notably an entirely paperless gate system, a terminal management system, an empty container storage system using GPS, and a chassis pool.
-For the later, Maher was one of the first terminal operators to establish an off-site chassis pool.
-Initially, chassis pools were for the terminal users since they represented a captive market.
-But as vessel-sharing agreements have grown over the years, Maher’s customers began calling other facilities, such as the adjacent APM Terminal, so it became critical to locate the equipment pool outside the gates.
+For the latter, Maher was one of the first terminal operators to establish an off-site chassis pool.
+Initially, chassis pools were for terminal users since they represented a captive market.
+But as vessel-sharing agreements have grown over the years, Maher’s customers began calling other facilities, such as the adjacent APM Terminal, so locating the equipment pool outside the gates became critical.
 This also conveyed the benefit of freeing terminal space and thus expanding capacity.

 Adjacent to the terminals and chassis pools are also several transloading facilities that are transferring the contents of maritime containers into domestic containers (and vice versa).
-These activities are mostly for cargo bound further inland since local cargo tends to be brought to the distribution center directly from the maritime terminal.
+These activities are mostly for cargo bound further inland since local cargo tends to be brought directly from the maritime terminal to the distribution center.